backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 ### The User Interface

 Let's start with the control surface: the StreamDeck.
-This is where I pretend I’m not just playing, I’m deploying changes to production, choosing the set list moments before the show.
+This is where I pretend I'm not just playing, I'm deploying changes to production, choosing the set list moments before the show.
 Every button is a high-level command: "change the pattern", "go to my backing tracks", "make this sound expensive".

 The Companion app is straightforward.
 It recognized the StreamDeck and configured it automatically.
 I had to spend some time to populate a couple of pages with useful information and actions.
 My approach is to use the top row as a kind of status bar.
 The top left button switches to a debug page and the two top right buttons switch to a Helix and a BeatBuddy controller.